 Note

-This report was generated with knitr::spin
+This report was generated with knitr::spin.
+Do not edit

 Rmarkdown file by hand!